floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_mapping.md

 ---
-title: Mapping Users to Roles
+title: Mapping Users to Search Guard Roles
 slug: mapping-users-roles
 category: rolespermissions
-order: 500
+order: 150
 layout: docs
 edition: community
 description: How to map users and backend roles to Search Guard roles to implement flexible access control to an Elasticsearch cluster.